vsoch/mhttc/README.md

  - does other centers (with only access to projects) mean no access to training resources?
  - is the project template consistent across centers?

+## TODO

+Next:

+ - add checkboxes to mark participants as completed training and submit
+ - create view to download training certificate
+ - send email to notify about view

 ## Thanks

 This application uses the following open source or creative commons resources: